1099 Employee Benefits Freelancers Must Keep in Mind

-The second reason that 1099 work has picked up rapidly is a changing attitude of working professionals who value work life balance more than climbing the corporate ladder.
-The Worklife Challenges Across the Generations report published By EY indicated that, “24 percent of global workers would take a 10 percent pay cut into order to be able to telecommute.
-It also showed that one-third of global workers believe work life balance is becoming more difficult.
-Excessive overtime and a lack of flexibility leads more people to leave their jobs.”
+The second reason that 1099 work has picked up rapidly is a changing attitude of working professionals who value work-life balance more than climbing the corporate ladder.
+The 2015 Worklife Challenges Across the Generations report published By EY indicated that “24 percent of global workers would take a 10 percent pay cut in order to be able to telecommute.
+It also showed that one-third of global workers believe work-life balance is becoming more difficult.
+Excessive overtime and a lack of flexibility lead more people to leave their jobs.”

 During the recessionary period which hit the world hard in 2007-2010, millions of workers were displaced from their former careers.
 The unemployment rate, which formerly sat around 5 percent, doubled to over 10 percent by October 2009, based on data from the U.S. Bureau of Labor.
 With so many people out of work for extended periods of time, many turned to freelance work to make ends meet and have continued to do so successfully.